CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Related Work

-Despite these advances, current models typically process pathology inputs in a static and fixed manner, which contrasts with the dynamic, interactive diagnostic workflow of expert pathologists, who routinely navigate across regions of interest and examine tissues at multiple magnification levels, integrating contextual information over time to formulate a diagnosis.
+Despite these advances, current models typically process pathology inputs in a static manner, contrasting with expert pathologists who dynamically navigate regions of interest, examine tissues at multiple magnifications, and integrate contextual information to formulate diagnoses.